Please enter a search term to begin your search.

 “‘I’ve Had Enough’: The Who and Social Revolution,” with William M. Knoblauch, The Who and Philosophy, edited by Casey Harison and Rocco Genaro, forthcoming in 2015 (Contracted through Lexington Press).

-“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess, Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, edited by Hans Pedersen and Megan Altman, forthcoming in 2015 (Contracted through Springer).
+“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess, Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, edited by Hans Pedersen and Megan Altman, (New York: Springer, 2015).

 “The Need for Basic Rights: A Critique of Nozick’s Entitlement Theory.”
 Socrates 2.3 (2014).